Social Media Best Practices

 Be Engaging

 Social media are not meant to be used as a one-way communications highway.
 You’re building a community.
 You want your audience to like your content but you also want them to comment, share, ask questions, and hopefully contribute their own content.
 You also want to build a space where you are giving back to that community.
-Like other Facebook pages and follow other Twitter accounts and engage with their posts.
-Like and share posts shared with your page or account.
+Like other, relevant Facebook pages and follow other Twitter accounts and engage with their posts.
+If you're account is tagged by a member of our community, like it, share it, or comment on it as appropriate.

 TIP: Follow other university pages, accounts, and people and share their content when you think it fits in best with your content approach.
 We can all strengthen each other’s social media presence by sharing or retweeting content from each other’s accounts.

-For example: If you’re managing a Facebook page and another St. Lawrence University Facebook page has shared a link to an article that you think is also relevant to your page’s audience, share the link directly from that other page instead of creating more work for yourself by uploading the link to your page.
+For example: If you’re managing an Instagram account and another St. Lawrence University-affiliated account has shared a post that you think is also relevant to your page’s audience, share the post to your Story instead of creating more work for yourself by uploading the post to your page.

 Managing Your Social Media Presence